clariceyqlab/Equities-vs-SP500/README.md

 # Equities vs SP 500 Index
 Choose five distinct equities or assets in different classes.
-Five Equities chosen: Amazon stock price, Gold price, Bitcoin price, Oil price and Treasury stock price.
+The five equities include: Amazon stock price, Gold price, Bitcoin price, Oil price and Treasury stock price.
 A regression analysis on each of the asset against the S&amp;P 500 will determine if there is any correlation.
 Extract data from Quandl and Tiingo